 Whilst schools are beginning to reopen, you can continue to use this time to undertake some CPD and read practical, informative blogs and articles on how to support children in school.

 Lots of online learning platforms have made their courses free and accessible to all during the lockdown period.
-These courses cover a wide range of topics including supporting SEN pupils, injecting creativity into lessons, and behavioural management techniques.
+These courses cover a wide range of topics including supporting SEN pupils, injecting creativity into lessons, supply teaching, and behavioural management techniques.

 Divas and Dictators, Charlie Taylor